 Any tax return filed by a tax professional in an H&R Block office, using the H&R Block tax software or through the H&R Block online program is e-filed.
 However, you can always choose to have your return printed so you can mail it.
-But e-file is a safe, secure and fast filing method — one that typically helps you get a return quicker.
+But e-file is the fast filing method — one that typically helps you get a return quicker.

 What if I file before e-filing opens?

-You can use one of H&R Block’s digital products or come into an H&R Block office before Jan.
-20 to have your return prepared.
+You can use one of H&R Block’s digital products or come into an H&R Block office before the time that e-file opens to have your return prepared.
 H&R Block offices open Jan.
 5, and our software and online products are available now.
 However, the IRS will not begin processing tax returns until after that date.
 H&R Block will hold your prepared return and begin submitting it to the IRS as soon as the agency begins accepting tax returns.